 All of our students aim to publish their thesis work in top international journals; many succeed in doing this while still enrolled.

-Abirami Srikumar won Best Student Talk at The 2022 Computational Techniques and Applications Conference at Queensland University of Technology.
+Abirami Srikumar (pictured left) won Best Student Talk at The 2022 Computational Techniques and Applications Conference at Queensland University of Technology.

 Michael Denes won the 2022 TM Cherry Prize for the best student talk at the ANZIAM Annual Conference.